seanbaxter/circle/README.md

   }
 }
 ```
 We initialize and view an instance of this concrete type in the debugger to reveal its structure.
 Except for the internal structure of the `vec3_t` and `std::vector<short>` members, the tuple has a flat layout.
 This is what we're used to in C/C++.
-Flat structures and arrays are the beef and beer or imperative languages.
+Flat structures and arrays are the beef and beer of imperative languages.

 C++11 extended templates by introducing parameter packs, which allow us to parameterize a generic tuple.
 But how do we implement the actual class template?